Houston Cougars baseball: Noble era

-Whitting and modern era
+Whitting era

-In 2010, it was announced that Rayner Noble would not return as Houston's head coach.
-Former assistant coach and player for Houston Todd Whitting was announced as his replacement.
+In 2010, it was announced that Rayner Noble would not return as head coach.
+Former Houston assistant coach and player Todd Whitting was announced as his replacement.
 Whitting had served in various positions with TCU, ultimately serving as associate head coach before returning to his alma mater.

-In the 2013 season after rebuilding the team for two years, Whitting has led the Houston Cougar Baseball team to its best start in the last 24 seasons.
-In March 2013, for the first time in seven years, with Todd Whitting at the helm, Houston Cougar Baseball was ranked in the top twenty by Baseball America.
+In the 2013 season after rebuilding the team for two years, Whitting led the Houston Cougar Baseball team to its best start in 24 seasons.
+In March 2013, for the first time in seven years, with Whitting at the helm, the Cougars were ranked in the top twenty by Baseball America.

-Houston's Cougar Field (now Schroeder Park) received substantial renovations at the end of the 2013 calendar year thanks to major donations from Alumni and former players.
-FieldTurf was installed to replace the natural grass and bullpens were upgraded giving the stadium a nice makeover.
+Houston's Cougar Field (now Schroeder Park) received substantial renovations at the end of the 2013 calendar year thanks to major donations from alumni and former players.
+FieldTurf was installed to replace the natural grass and bullpens were upgraded, giving the stadium a nice makeover.

-In 2014 season, the Houston Cougars joined the American Athletic Conference for its inaugural season.
-Riding the momentum of the 2013 season, the Cougars continued their success into 2014 and won the AAC conference tournament to become the first American Athletic Conference Baseball Champions.
+In 2014, the Cougars joined the American Athletic Conference for its inaugural season.
+Riding the momentum of the 2013 season, the Cougars continued their success into 2014 and won the inaugural AAC conference tournament.
 The Cougars finished the 2014 regular season with an impressive 44–15 record and ranking as high as number 9 nationally.
-This was also the first season since 1993 the Cougars have swept baseball powerhouse Rice and claimed the Silver Glove Series.
+This was also the first season since 1993 that the Cougars swept powerhouse Rice and claimed the Silver Glove Series.